jerky676/vscode-trumpsum/README.md

 # hipsum README

-A Visual Studio Code extension that can insert hipster placeholder text from the hipsum API into the editor.
+A Visual Studio Code extension that can insert Trump placeholder text from the trumpsum site into the editor.

 * Published to the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=third774.hipsum)